romanowski/blog/toolfreindly-pattern-matching.md

 Scala tooling usually has only JVM stack to work with and it was created for Java (especially metadata handling that is vital for tools).
 Tool-friendly code for me is a Scala code that make tools live easier.

 I do not want to convince anyone to write Java-like code.
-I just want to point out some small details that can make your code much more tool-friendly.
+I just would like to point out some small details that can make your code much more tool-friendly.
 In the next blog posts I will show a few codestyle ideas that make your code easier to debug, profile and, surprisingly, understand.
 Let's start with pattern matching.

 ## Tool-friendly pattern matching